NightwindDev/Tweak-Tutorial/p12_subclassWrapper.md

 ## Demystifying the %subclass wrapper from Logos

-* Logos has an underrated wrapper known as `%subclass`, which if you know how to use, it can be quite useful.
+* Logos has an underrated wrapper known as `%subclass`.

 * In a nutshell, what it does is it creates and registers a custom class at runtime, to which you can add methods and properties (ivars are not yet supported).

 ## How is this useful?

-* It allows you to create view code and move it out of the main `Tweak.x` file to avoid clutter and as such having a 'fat' file or avoid the 'fat view controllers' issue, allowing you to write your view code somewhere else while keeping the main file clean only with hooks.
-Bear in mind, splitting Logos files will not be covered in this part since the code is small, but it's totally possible, take a look [here](https://iphonedev.wiki/index.php?title=Logos&oldid=5734#Splitting_Logos_Hooking_Code_Across_Multiple_Files) under the section 'Splitting Logos Hooking Code Across Multiple Files'.
+* It allows you to create view code and move it out of the main `Tweak.x` file to avoid clutter, allowing you to write your view code somewhere else while keeping the main file clean only with hooks.
+Bear in mind, splitting Logos files will not be covered in this part since the code is small, but it's totally possible, take a look [here](https://theos.dev/docs/logos-hook-splitting) under the section 'Splitting Logos Hooking Code Across Multiple Files'.

 * It's good practice not to pollute UIKit classes' methods, such as `- (id)init;` or `- (void)viewDidLoad;`, so this is a good way to achieve that.